Kelly Babstock

 Kelly Babstock (born August 4, 1992) is a Canadian-American ice hockey player for the Boston Fleet of the Professional Women's Hockey League (PWHL).
-She has Ojibway roots and is originally from Little Current on Manitoulin Island, part of the Wiikwemkoong Unceded Territory.
+She has Ojibway roots and is originally from Little Current on Manitoulin Island.
+She has ties to Wiikwemkoong Unceded Territory.

 Babstock played college ice hockey with the Quinnipiac Bobcats women's ice hockey program and, as of September 2021, remains the top goal, assist, and point scorer in the program's history.
 She was the first Canadian-born player to score a goal in the Premier Hockey Federation (PHF; called the National Women's Hockey League (NWHL) during 2014 to 2021) and went on to play a total of seven seasons in the league before it was dissolved in 2023.

-She competed on the third season of Canada’s Ultimate Challenge in 2025.
+She competed on the third season of Canada's Ultimate Challenge in 2025.

 Playing career

 Her junior ice hockey career was played with the Toronto Jr. Aeros of the Provincial Women's Hockey League (Provincial WHL).
 She helped the team win the gold medal and League Cup during the 2009–10 season, registering 25 goals and 35 assists (60 points) during the regular season, and nine goals and four assists (13 points) during playoffs.